wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-4.md

 - Rage
 - Scared

+### Design Goals

+- Quick setup.
+- Give the experience of being a wallflower.
+- Play with perspective.
+- Reflect on how observation reveals the observer.

 ### FAQ

 #### Can we play with other party contexts?

 Yes.
 However you will need to discuss and agree on that shared context first.

+Examples

+- College Party
+- Corporate Party

 #### Can wallflowers observe each other?

 No. Wallflowers are isolated and don't notice each other.

 Reason: This would contradict the design goal of the wallflowers observations revealing themselves.